terabyte-256/gacha-pull-simulation/README.md

   targetCount: 1
 });
 ```
-*Note: Arknights and Wuthering Waves calculators have not been implemented yet.*
+*Note: arknights and Wuthering Waves calculators have not been implemented yet.*
 ## Future Plans

 - Create a Discord bot for quick probability lookups